-Many homes, especially the older variety, have poor insulation, causing snow to melt underneath and travel to the eaves.
-Over time, an obstruction is formed, causing the water to pool on the roof.
+Many homes, especially the older variety, have poor insulation.
+Snow can melt underneath and travel to the eaves.
+A roof obstruction can cause to pool on the roof.
 This is called ice damming.
 This can cause extensive and expensive roof damage.
-This roof damage can extend to the shingles and the wood under them, called the roof deck.
+This roof damage can extend to the shingles and roof sheathing.

-First, head to the attic and inspect for obvious water seepage, usually evidenced as dark lines traveling down an unfinished attic ceiling.
-Examine the insulation for any brittleness or discoloration, both signs that water has made its entry.
-Not only will these factors potentially rot the roof sheathing and surrounding framing.
+First, head to the attic and inspect for obvious water seepage.
+Check for any dark lines traveling down an unfinished attic ceiling.
+Examine the insulation for any brittleness or discoloration.
+These can be signs indicate water has made its entry.
+Water can rot the roof sheathing and surrounding framing.
 In addition water and moisture can provide an environment for dangerous, toxic mold.

 Next, walk the rest of the inside of your house thoroughly, looking for any water stains on the walls or ceiling that have suddenly manifested.
 Obvious, large water stains are an indicator of a serious problem, one that may require extensive repairs if left untended.
 Note where the water stains appear, as well as how large and how fast they grow.
 Use this information to create a targeted search on both the exterior of the roof and localized sections of the attic.